 My quick advice would be for you to do the following:

 1. Walk-in to your nearest legal office on base for information and advice.
 There may be help available for you, but you won’t know unless you ask.
 You can call them by phone, but most of them have walk-in hours available.

 2. Seek help from the FRG and your husband's unit.
 Many people may feel like me and realize that your husband’s actions are not your fault.
 Your husband’s company may be willing to take up donations to help you with your travel expenses so you can relocate and be with your family.
 I don’t know if Family Readiness Group (FRG) funds could provide a donation to help you, but you can always check.

 3. Know that you will be starting over.
 This will be stressful and very intimidating, given everything that has happened.
 You will have to depend on your family and close friends to help you through this tough time.

 4. Network with others to find employment.
 Studies show that most people find employment by word of mouth and from someone referring them to their place of employment.
 Don’t be afraid to ask others for help with your employment search.

 5. Don’t blame yourself.
 Things happen every day that are beyond our control, and people will make decisions that can be detrimental to the people they love.
-It may take some time for you to start moving forward but you can.
+It may take time for you to start moving forward, but you can.